silverseacode/Docker-compose-ci-cd/README.md

 ## Available Scripts

-In the project directoy you can run:
+In the project directoy yu can run:

 ### `npm start`